 You are here

 If you do not have a passport, apply for one immediately as processing can take 12 weeks or more.
-You can apply for a passport at post offices, county or municipal offices and prepare to do so online.
+You can apply for a passport at post offices, county, or municipal offices.
+You can prepare your application online.
 If you have a passport, check the expiration date to make sure it is valid for at least six months after you return home.
 Make several photocopies of the information page of your passport for your own use and pack them in separate places.
 Be sure to leave a copy at home with your family or another responsible person.

 Visas & Residence Permits

 Many countries require students to have visas or residence permits.
 Information regarding visas and residence permits can be obtained from the foreign embassy or consulate in the U.S. Non-U.S. citizens should contact their home country’s consulate or embassy.

 The International Student Identification Card is one of the few internationally recognized proofs of your student status.
 It provides discounts and benefits for international travel.
 The card also provides you with some accident/sickness abroad coverage through the duration of your program.
 For more information on obtaining an ISIC, visit their website.

 To apply for an absentee ballot as a U.S. citizen temporarily overseas, check out the following sites: